websanova/websanova.github.io/_posts/2015-08-27-creating-a-new-package-in-laravel-5-part-3-config-and-asset-publishing.md

 }
 ~~~

-Fortunately here we can just publish the entire `config` directory in this case.
+We can just publish the entire `config` directory in this case.
 We can then just execute the `vendor:publish` command and it will copy our files over.

 ~~~
 > php artisan vendor:publish